KilianKegel/CdeSrcPkg/README.md

 # CdeSrcPkg
 The sourcecode for *CdeSrcPkg* is kept private.
-Only the change notifications and it's associated hashes are published here.
+Only the change notifications and its associated hashes are published here.

 # Revision history